 Adults: The recommended starting dose is 20 milligrams (mg) once a day.
 Your healthcare provider may increase your dose as needed until the desired effect is achieved.

 Generalized Anxiety Disorder and Post-Traumatic Stress Disorder

 Adults: The recommended dose is 20 mg once a day.

-What should I do if I miss a dose of Paxil?If you miss a dose, take it as soon as you remember.
+What should I do if I miss a dose of this medication?If you miss a dose of Paxil, take it as soon as you remember.
 However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.